hsynercn/tutorials-all-paths/Udemy/Complete Godot 2D Develop Your Own 2D Games Using Godot 4/Section_02 Speedy Saucer.md

 Position is relative to the parent node.
 If we move the parent node all the children will move with it.

+### 15. Draw Order and Z Index

+When we add a node it will be rendered with the default z index.
+We can change the z index from the inspector.

+Higher z index will be rendered on top of the lower z index.

+We can set a negative z index to render the node behind the other nodes.